 A trove of beautiful landscapes and charming olde-worlde villages hugging the Jurassic Coast, Dorset is a particularly picturesque slice of southwest England.
 It’s also prime apple country, which means it produces some of Britain’s best cider and it has its fair share of independent local ale breweries, too.
-With Summer Lodge Country House Hotel, Restaurant and Spa as a luxurious base, a tour of Dorset’s cosiest country pubs offers a rewarding way to explore the county.
+With Summer Lodge Country House Hotel and Restaurant as a luxurious base, a tour of Dorset’s cosiest country pubs offers a rewarding way to explore the county.
 Here are a few of our favourites.

 The literary icon

 All low ceilings, roaring fires and an inspired selection of traditional ales, the 16th century The Acorn Inn features in the well-thumbed pages of Thomas Hardy’s Tess of the D’Urbervilles as The Sow and Acorn.
 Evershot’s much-loved village ‘local’, this former coaching inn serves excellent cuisine in its cosy family-friendly dining rooms, just a stone’s throw from Summer Lodge.

 The beach bar

 The buff sands and rugged Jurassic coastline of Seatown Beach make this a bracing but beautiful shoreline hike.
 The real reward of a stroll along these cliffs, however, comes in the shape of a pint of Palmers Dorset Gold by the log burner in the atmospheric Anchor Inn.
 A friendly haven tucked on the edge of Seatown’s sandy cove, just half an hour from Evershot, its simple menu and well-stocked local ale selection means there’s a consistent buzz of activity within its walls.